 economic impact will become a difficult reality.

 Today, the world is under a tremendous threat of widespread antimicrobial resistance (AMR)—a phenomenon where microbes gain resistance to antibiotics.
-A radical transformation in AMR management is crucial in order to achieve the
+A radical transformation in AMR management is crucial to achieve the

 Sustainable Development Goals (SDGs) set by the United Nations (UN), such as global health, food security and development.